Frank M. Riley: Career

 Riley started studying civil engineering at the University of Wisconsin in 1894.
 In 1897 he relocated to Boston to study architecture at the Massachusetts Institute of Technology, where he remained until 1900.
 From 1900 to 1908, Riley worked for architectural firms in Boston, and then in his own practice until 1911.
 He lived in London from 1911 until 1913, and in Italy and Germany from 1913 to 1914.
-In Germany, he worked for an architect in Munich or a year.
+In Germany, he worked for an architect in Munich for a year.
 In 1914, he returned to Madison, where he remained for the rest of his life.

 Riley is best known for his residential designs, mostly executed in the Colonial Revival or Georgian Revival styles.
 He also created prominent houses in Madison in the Tudor Revival, Mediterranean Revival, French Provincial, and Norman Revival styles.

 Riley's return to Madison coincided with a time when the city's economic and social elite were moving from the congested downtown to new suburbs on the outskirts of the city.
-From 1914 and 1941, Riley designed houses in Madison suburbs such as Nakoma, University Heights, and the Highlands, and in neighboring Shorewood Hills and Maple Bluff.
-He also designed fraternity and sorority houses on Langdon Street and some important nonresidential and institutional buildings in Madison.
+From 1914 to 1941, Riley designed houses in Madison suburbs such as Nakoma, University Heights, and the Highlands, and in neighboring Shorewood Hills and Maple Bluff.
+He also designed a number of fraternity and sorority houses on Langdon Street and some important nonresidential and institutional buildings in Madison.
 Toward the end of his career, he was also associated with Lewis A. Siberz, a former draftsman in his office, in the firm of Riley & Siberz.

 He died in Madison on May 22, 1949.